demizer/doc-templates/README.rst

 New Project Document Templates
 ==============================

-:Author: Jesus Alvarez
+:Contributors: Jesus Alvarez (github.com/demizer)
-:Contact: github.com/demizer
-:Revision: 0.3
+:Modified: Sat Sep 15 12:27:05 PDT 2012
 :Copyright: This project and documents have been placed in the public domain.
+:Revision: 0.5

 These are my document templates that I use for new projects.
 They are written in reStructuredText_ and converted to PDFs using the ``pdocs.sh`` script.